johnwarden/open-community-notes/proposals/001-architecture/README.md

 So, a generalized Community Notes protocol would be used to add labels to posts, along with notes/reasons for those labels.

-### "Needs Context” Labels

-AT Protocol [moderation services](https://docs.bsky.app/docs/advanced-guides/moderation) can currently be used to add `misinformation` labels to posts.
-But we suggest that a [more appropriate general label](https://github.com/bluesky-social/social-app/issues/5783#issuecomment-2547443254) for posts with helpful notes would be [`annotation`]([https://github.com/bluesky-social/social-app/issues/5783#issuecomment-2547443254]\(https://github.com/bluesky-social/social-app/issues/5783#issuecomment-2547443254\)).

-### "Rate Proposed Community Notes" Labels
+### Labels with Notes

+A Community Note can just be thought of as an ATProto `annotation` label with an additional `note` field with the text of the note.
+Community Notes-enabled apps can display these labels as community notes when it sees them.

-X's Community Notes also places a "Rate Proposed Community Notes" notice below posts that have notes that need ratings.
-A Community Notes Labeler could also publish `rate-proposed-community-notes` labels, and social apps could send user to the Community Notes UI when they click on these labels.
+X's Community Notes also places a "Rate Proposed Community Notes" notice below posts that have notes that have not yet been rated as helpful/unhelpful.
+Community-notes enabled apps can also display these prompts for posts with a `proposed-annotation` label.

+See the proposed [Labeling Architecture](/proposals/004-labeling) for more details.

 ### Adding Reasons to Labels

 A moderation service that publishes labels such as `scam` might sometimes want to include an explanation for why the post is a scam.
-So in general, a note can be considered as a *reason for a label.*

-A [com.atproto.label](https://github.com/bluesky-social/atproto/tree/main/lexicons/com/atproto/label) can include additional metadata such as a note URI.
-So moderation services, including the Community Notes Scoring Service, could optionally publish notes with any label.
+So in general, a note can be considered as a *reason for a label.* So moderation services, including the Community Notes Scoring Service, could optionally publish notes with any label.

 ## Challenges